norskeld/nrsk.dev/blog/demystifying-monads.md

 - **Function invocation**, for stack manipulation
 - **Memory management**

 The first two (exceptions and objects) are commonplace in languages that prefer or enforce the object-oriented paradigm.
-Function invocation is much more fundamental and is present in almost every language, excepting some of the more limited assembly languages.
+Function invocation is much more fundamental and is present in almost every language, except some of the more limited assembly languages.

-The presence of many control abstractions is one of, if not _the_, defining feature of high level languages.
-High level systems languages like Rust provide destructors, automatic resource management, and smart pointers.
+The presence of many control abstractions is one of, if not _the_, defining feature of high-level languages.
+High-level systems languages like Rust provide destructors, automatic resource management, and smart pointers.
 Using these control abstractions certainly results in less, more interesting code than if the control logic was to be entangled with the more unique parts of the program.

 ## Effectful functions